ROCKIN’ DOWN THE HIGHWAY

 Here’s where it gets murky.
 The Township apparently refused to vacate the road, and Ms. Smith asked for summary judgment, pointing out that the court couldn’t issue an injunction to keep her off a public road.
 The court agreed, but the Court of Appeals did not.
 It found that the general public had no absolute right to use an unmaintained township road, and that the trial court could enjoin Ms. Smith from doing so if it were so inclined.
 Also, it said that there were way too many moving parts to this case for summary judgment to be appropriate.

 Frankly, the notion that the general public has no right to transit a public highway that isn’t being maintained is an alarming one, for a number of reasons.
 Chief among them is the difficulty anyone would have telling when a road ceases to be poorly maintained, and falls into non-maintenance.
-This decision strikes us as a poor one.
+This decision strikes us as a lousy one.

 Thompson v.
 Smith, 172 Ohio App.3d 98, 873 N.E.2d 323 (Ct.App.
 Columbiana Co., 2006).
 This case arose out of a property dispute that began when Marlene Smith attempted to use an old township road named Ashton Road in Madison Township near the Columbiana County Airport.
 The road hadn’t been maintained by Madison Township for many years and was mostly overgrown with trees.
 Ashton Road cuts through property owned by both Donald and Rebecca Thompson, as well as land owned by Ms. Smith, a 134-acre tract abutting and just north of the 53 acres owned by the Thompsons.
 Ashton Road begins somewhere west of the Smith property, then cuts generally southwest through both properties, and eventually connects to other township and county roads to the south and east of the Thompsons.